A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Don’t choose French Buttercream if:

-- You need a white buttercream.
+- You need white buttercream.
 Due to the egg yolks, this one is naturally more yellow than the others on this list.

 - You want a lighter texture for your buttercream.